• Skip to primary navigation

 There are different ways to make egg roll wrappers.
 Some techniques call for rolling the dough into a very thin layer, while others require making a wet dough and then swirling it quickly into the pan.

-Before starting, ensure you have a non-stick crêpe pan and a pastry brush.
-Here is the process for making the egg roll wrappers:
+Note: Before starting, ensure you have a non-stick crêpe pan and a pastry brush.
+Both of these are essential to making these wrappers.

-1. Add the flour, baking powder, and salt to a mixing bowl.
+1. Whisk together the dry ingredients.
+Add the flour, baking powder, and salt to a mixing bowl and whisk until combined.

-4. Dip your pastry brush into the batter and quickly brush it on the pan in a circular motion to create a circle.
+2. Brush the wrapper.
+Dip your pastry brush into the batter and quickly brush it on the pan in a circular motion to create a circle about 8 inches (20cm) in diameter.
 Dip your brush again and keep brushing until you have an even layer.
-4-5 dips are usually enough.
+12-15 dips are usually enough.
+Basically, it’s like painting a circle on a canvas.

 Obviously, these wrappers are perfect for making vegan egg rolls, but you can also use them to make samosas!